 Legend has it that in the year 1079, the Virgin Mary appeared to a shepherd in the place where the sanctuary is located, and created a natural spring with water that contains miraculous healing properties.
 As a result, the Sanctuary of the Virgin Mary has become a place for pilgrims, and every year, thousands of people visit to pray and heal themselves with the holy water.
 However, when Ewa and I visited, the sanctuary was very quiet, and so we were able to take our time and enjoy a stroll through the small woodland area behind the forest without hordes of people disturbing the peace.

 By this time we were hungry, and Ewa assured me that she had somewhere special in mind for dinner.
 She drove us both to the village of Runowo Krajeńskie – I was really getting acquainted with Polish villages by now! – where we went to the Pałac Runowo Hotel for some top notch grub.

-I opted for a delicious steak tartare followed by beef cheeks – I think I was in a meat coma for about a week afterwards!
+I opted for some Polish food classics – a delicious steak tartare followed by beef cheeks – I think I was in a meat coma for about a week afterwards!

 After Ewa had insisted on paying the bill, she drove us both back to her apartment in Wyrysk for some much appreciated beers and good conversation.